Daniel0u0/learning_htmlNjs/README.md

 digital clock is used to show what time now <br>
-my own website v1 is jumping between html <br>
+my own website v1 is jumping between HTML <br>
-               v2 is open html in html <br>
+               v2 is open HTML in html <br>
-what time is now is refresh the page every 1s and get current time <br>
+what time is now refresh the page every 1s and get the current time <br>
+to-do list<be>
+Text Adventure is a text-based game<be>
 now working:<br>
-to-do list<br>
-webstorage